 Awakening inactive monsters

 If Groupers are not active, here is how to make them active!
 Usually, jigs are the masters of bottom species, but sometimes, the jig is too fast for the lazy fish.
-This might look like a game over day, but here is how you make the turnover.
+This might look like a game over day, but here is "how to" trigger inactive fish and make the turnover...

 It was already noon!
 My shoulder was a bit tired from casting jigs from early morning.
 The results have only been two false albacores and a very early barracuda.
 I had caught grouper species in the past at that fishing spot, but today they were clearly not active.
 The last two hours the sea was very calm, resulting in equally “calm” fish!
 Normally it would time to go home, but as every angler, I want to spend every available minute next to the sea, even if my efforts are without results.
 Usually, at this point, we all start to think other solutions and try other lures.
 I was fishing at a spot, where the cliffs dive straight into the water and reaches a depth of 15 meters right in front of my feet and a total depth up to 25 meters at the limit of the cast.
 The bottom substrate contained rocks together with gravel and poseidonia.
 This substrate is usually inhabited by cuttlefish.